Clean Desk Policy

 6.1.
 In the event of a breach of this Policy, found either by a line manager or a DPC in the course of routine checks, the colleague responsible for the breach may be verbally warned that they are not adhering to the Policy, and reminded of the importance of handling personal data appropriately.

 6.2.
-If several breaches reoccur and relate to the same colleague, a written warning may be given and, where the breach is of a particularly serious nature, a disciplinary action may be initiated.
+If several breaches reoccur and relate to the same colleague, or where the breach is of a particularly serious nature, it may result in disciplinary action being taken.

-9.1.
-This Policy will be reviewed when and as necessary and, in any case, at least on an annual basis by the Society’s Data Protection Manager (DPM).
+8.1.
+This Policy will be reviewed at least every two years by the Society’s Data Protection Manager (DPM).

 Clean Desk Policy